svmiller/svmiller.github.io/_posts/2020-04-13-summarizing-ordinal-models-with-simulation-multivariate-normal.md

 Ordinal logistic regression coefficients are chores to interpret, but here's how you'd take a stab at relaying this model output to the audience.
 Observe, for example, that the college education coefficient is -.638.
 That is negative and statistically significant (i.e. the absolute value of the *z*-value is over 11).
 Thus, the natural logged odds of observing a 5 versus a 1, 2, 3, or 4 decreases by about -.638 for a one-unit increase in college education (i.e. going from not having a four-year college diploma to having a college diploma).
 The natural logged odds of observing a 4 versus a 3, 2, or 1 for the same one-unit increase decreases by -.638.
 These are contingent on the assumptions of the ordinal logistic model (i.e. parallel lines) that I don't belabor here.

-I noticed in [my grad-level methods lab](https://github.com/svmiller/post8000/blob/master/lab-scripts/ordinal-logistic-regression-lab.R) and [seemingly to a sympathetic audience on Twitter](https://twitter.com/stevenvmiller/status/1245426370425085953) that ordinal models are a pain in the ass to both estimate for a lay audience and communicate to a lay audience.
-If this is the DV you're handed, they're more honest than the OLS model even as the latent variable assumption of the ordinal model maps (kinda) well (enough) to OLS.
+I noted in [my grad-level methods lab](https://github.com/svmiller/post8000/blob/master/lab-scripts/ordinal-logistic-regression-lab.R) and [seemingly to a sympathetic audience on Twitter](https://twitter.com/stevenvmiller/status/1245426370425085953) that ordinal models are a pain in the ass to both estimate for a lay audience and communicate to a lay audience.
+If this is the DV you're handed, they're more honest than the OLS model even as the latent variable assumption of the ordinal model maps (kinda) well (enough) to what the OLS estimator does.
 Alas, be prepared to communicate your model graphically, and with quantities of interest, if this is the model you're running.

 ## Better Summarize the Uncertainty of the Model Parameters {#summarizeuncertainty}

 I'll refer the reader to [Chapter 7 of Gelman and Hill (2007)](http://www.stat.columbia.edu/~gelman/arm/) for how the multivariate normal distribution is a novel way of simulating uncertainty regarding the model output from a generalized linear model.
-I'll only note here that simulating values from a multivariate normal distribution of the ordinal model reequires only the vector of regression coefficients and the variance-covariance matrix of the fitted model.
+I'll only note here that simulating values from a multivariate normal distribution of the ordinal model requires only the vector of regression coefficients and the variance-covariance matrix of the fitted model.
 I'll also reiterate that the simulations we'll be doing won't include the random effect.
-I'm sure I could add it to the coefficient vector if I wanted but most applications (i.e. reviewers) don't care about the random effect and I again refer the reader to fully Bayesian solutions if they want to include it.
+I'm sure I could add it to the coefficient vector if I wanted to do it, but most applications (i.e. most reviewers) don't care about the random effect because the random effect in the mixed effects model is mostly there to make standard errors for contextual effects (i.e. state-level covariates in a context like this, had I included them) more conservative.
+I again refer the reader to fully Bayesian solutions with `brms` and `tidybayes` if they wanted to do this.

 With that in mind, let's extract the vector of coefficient estimates, the variance-covariance matrix (omitting the random effect of the state), and get 1,000 simulations from a multivariate normal distribution with these parameters.
 The `MASS` package has this as the `mvrnorm()` function, but I won't directly load the `MASS` package because of function clashes with `tidyverse`.